 Faculty members from Perkins School of Theology and from the Department of Religious Studies in Dedman College constitute the faculty of the program.
 Other departments and research centers in the university, such as the Cary M. Maguire Center for Ethics and Public Responsibility, the Center for the Study of Latino Christianity and Religions, and the departments of History, Philosophy, and Anthropology, provide additional academic resources for its students.
 It is supported by the University's extensive library system, especially the renowned Bridwell Library, which has distinctive collections in religion and theology and state-of-the-art research facilities.

-The Graduate Program in Religious Studies (GPRS) is a highly competitive program that ranks in the top ten nationally.
+The Graduate Program in Religious Studies (GPRS) is a competitive program that ranks high nationally.

 NB: All course work for the Graduate Program in Religious Studies must be completed on the Dallas campus.